MarinKabic/NashvilleHousing-SQL-DataCleaning/README.md

 # NashvilleHousing-SQL-DataCleaning

-This project focuses on Data Cleaning in SQL Server.
+This project focuses on Data Cleaning in MS SQL Server.

 For this project, data from https://www.kaggle.com/datasets/tmthyjames/nashville-housing-data has been alternated for data cleaning purposes and used to perform SQL queries.